Mediterranean fruit fly (Ceratitis capitata) is a serious pest in Western Australia and threatens fruit and vegetable industries in eastern Australia

 Conditions of movement relating to Medfly are available on the NSW DPI Plant Diseases Act web page.

-Order O-457 (PDF, 627KB) (Plant Diseases Act 1924) prohibits the importation, introduction or bringing of Medfly (including anything infested with Medfly) into New South Wales and outlines conditions for the importation, introduction or bringing of certain soil or certain host fruit into New South Wales.
+Order O-457 (Plant Diseases Act 1924) prohibits the importation, introduction or bringing of Medfly (including anything infested with Medfly) into New South Wales and outlines conditions for the importation, introduction or bringing of certain soil or certain host fruit into New South Wales.

 If you suspect Medfly in New South Wales: